mdvanes/homeremote/README.md

   - ~/homeremote/settings/auth (use apps/server/auth.json.example as base)
   - ~/homeremote/settings/.env (use apps/server/.env.example as base)
   - ~/homeremote/docker-compose.yml (copy docker-compose.yml from this project)
+8. Update the version in docker-compose.yml
-8. On the target server: `docker-compose up -d`
+9. On the target server: `docker-compose up -d`

 Migration todo:

-- Update screenshot
 - Service workers is registered, but implementation of service-worker is incorrect / not caching when offline.
 Use Nx workers?
 - Add extra linting: https://github.com/nodesecurity/eslint-plugin-security and https://github.com/jonaskello/eslint-plugin-functional
 - https://github.com/henrikjoreteg/fixpack or `npm remove @mdworld/example && npm remove -D @mdworld/example`